 The miracle berry itself tastes mildly sweet, and it has low sugar content.

 You can find Miracle Fruit powder on Amazon.
 I recommend using the powder rather than the tablets — the tablets are grainy and don’t dissolve easily.

 This article describes the use of Miracle Fruit in dieting.

 Two More “Miracle Fruits”

-There two other species of plant have the similar effects — Gymnema sylvestre — called “sugar destroyer” — makes sweet perception disappear — and Thaumatococcus daniellii — called “serendipity berry” — makes foods taste sweet).
+There are two other species of plant that have similar effects — Gymnema sylvestre — called “sugar destroyer” — makes sweet perception disappear — and Thaumatococcus daniellii — called “serendipity berry” — makes foods taste sweet).